 This action-packed set offers hours of affordable fun capable of launching cars and side-by-side racing.
-Features a checkered racing flag and grandstand characters that are activated by lapping cars.
+Two kids can play side-by-side, launching their car on their respective race track.
+When the cars lap around the end of the track, grandstand characters are activated.

 Parts of the track occasionally come disconnected during rough play.
 Instructions could be clearer.